+An important step for how to properly install a stair runner is to create guides.
 Mark the center point of each step.
 Subtract your runner width from the step width and divide by two.
 Lightly mark that distance on either side of the step to help you keep your runner straight as you go.

 6. Add Rug Pads

-For a wrap installation (the runner hugs the edge of the stairs and tucks under the lip), cut the pad so it’s 1 inch narrower than the runner and 3 inches longer than the tread depth; wrap it around each step and staple so it’s tight around the step nosing.
+For a wrap installation (when the runner hugs the edge of the stairs and tucks under the lip), cut the pad so it’s 1 inch narrower than the runner and 3 inches longer than the tread depth; wrap it around each step and staple so it’s tight around the step nosing.

-7. Install The Stair Runner
+7. How to Install The Stair Runner

 - Start at the top and work your way down: Add a strip of carpet tape to the short end of the runner, and align the top of the runner with the bottom edge of the first step.
 Staple every couple of inches under the tread nose, starting in the middle and working your way out.
 Staple along the outer edges of the runner, as well.